Sherali Khayrulloyev: Personal life

 Khayrulloyev is married, and has 2 children.
 His son Tokhir is a Lieutenant Colonel in the Tajik military, graduating from the Mastibek Tashmukhamedov Military Lyceum of the Ministry of Defense.
+He is now a Deputy Secretary General of the CSTO.
 His brother Mirale Khayrulloyev was the former head of the Khatlon administration of the Agency for Drug Control.
 He is fluent in Tajik, Russian and Uzbek.